 We suggest when vacationing during the summer months at Yellowstone that you plan to go for at least 4-5 days.
 This way you are not rushed and you can be a little more patient with the crowds of people knowing you have time to see everything.

 Not only that, but 4-5 days gives you time to relax, fish, hike, and really experience Yellowstone for everything it has to offer!

 Here’s our favorite Yellowstone 4 day itinerary!

-Hiking at Yellowstone in August
+Yellowstone Scenic Drives in August

 Before exploring any Yellowstone hiking trails, we recommend you check with the rangers at the Visitor Center to get current trail conditions.
 Also tell someone your hiking destination, route, and estimated time of return.

 Click this link for a list of Yellowstone National Park Easy summer hikes to add to your list!
 Check out the Yellowstone hikes by region:

 - Old Faithful Area Day Hikes in Yellowstone

 - Mammoth Hot Springs Area Day Hikes in Yellowstone